zalando/package-build/README.md

 Package Building
 ================
 *created Wednesday, 11.
-June 2014 - updated Tuesday, 29.
-September 2015*
+June 2014 - updated Monday, 09.
+November 2015*

-This is a toolset for creating native system packages (.deb for Debian-like and .rpm for RedHat-like OSes), read more on [System Docu](https://wiki.tm.zalando/Packages-and-Repos).
+This is the toolset for creating native system packages (.deb for Debian-like and .rpm for RedHat-like OSes), read more on [System Docu](https://wiki.tm.zalando/Packages-and-Repos).

 ## Setup

 Clone the repo and install Python requirements:

-    git clone ssh://git@stash.zalando.net:7999/system/package-build.git
-    cd package-build
     sudo pip install -r requirements.txt
+    cp package-build.yaml-example ~/.config/package-build.yaml
-    fab docker_build # this will setup the required Docker images and could take a while
+    vim ~/.config/package-build.yaml # adapt to your repo server setup fab docker_build # this will setup the required Docker images and could take a while

 ## Concept